Medication Search - NeisVac-C

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the NeisVac-C medication?
+Who should NOT take NeisVac-C?

 Do not use this medication if you: